Kyslik/laravel-filterable/README.md

 }
 ```

-We are ready to filter user model!
+We are ready to filter user model.

->**Note**: behind the scenes `GenericFilterable` class extends `Filterable` class thus, using **GenericFilterable** also enables us to apply custom filters defined within the filter class
+>**Note**: behind the scenes `GenericFilterable` class extends `Filterable` class, thus using **GenericFilterable** also enables us to apply custom filters defined within the filter class

 #### Additional configuration